By Melanie Lockwood Herman

 - Provider types: it’s possible to purchase coverage from a domestic, admitted carrier; from an excess and surplus lines carrier; or from a risk retention group or other alternative market insurance provider.

 - Policy types: sexual abuse coverage is sometimes sold as a separate policy, while in other cases it’s covered under the Commercial General Liability or Professional Liability policy.
-In one unusual case, NRMC found coverage provided under an Employment Practices Liability policy (in this example the policy responded to claims by participants, clients and third parties alleging abuse by paid and volunteer staff, as well as clients).
+In one unusual case many years ago, NRMC found coverage provided under an Employment Practices Liability policy (in this example the policy responded to claims by participants, clients and third parties alleging abuse by paid and volunteer staff, as well as clients).

 - Defense costs: some policies pay defense costs above and beyond the limit of liability that’s available for judgments and settlements.
 Other providers offer coverage with defense costs included in the limit of liability.
 Some providers offer both options.